 Let’s say that you want to build your own HMI, because:

-- for your application a commercial SCADAs are too expensive
+- commercial SCADAs are too expensive for your application

 - you need more control over the code and VBA is not good